 Green deals are an effective way for companies to accelerate sustainable development and demonstrate their commitment to environmental responsibility.
 Their actions can achieve significant results for nature and the climate.

-Green deals are voluntary, fixed-term agreements between the state, business and municipalities.
-They aim to accelerate the achievement of environmental goals such as climate change mitigation, biodiversity protection and enhancement, sustainable use of natural resources and a circular economy.
+Voluntary, fixed-term green deals are concluded between the state, business and municipalities.
+The aim is to accelerate the achievement of environmental goals such as climate change mitigation, protection and enhancement of biodiversity, sustainable use of natural resources and circular economy.

 Green deal builds cooperation and innovation